 I always thought supercalifragilisticexpialidocious was the longest word in the world.
 Apparently, I am very wrong!
 Let me introduce you to Norwegian compound words.
 The basic rule is any verb or noun that describes a ‘thing’ can be collected into one word.
 And it’s completely legal!

-It is an everyday phenomenon to read, hear and speak made-up (compound) words.
-This means that any thing can have numerous names that is only restricted by the vocab and imagination of the creator.
-This makes it extraordinarily hard sometimes to pick up what Norwegians are saying.
+It is an everyday phenomenon to read, hear and speak made-up (compound) words in Norway.
+This means that any <thing> can have numerous names that is only restricted by the vocabulary and imagination of the creator.

-Moose said there was a radio competition a couple of years back to create the longest real Norwegian word.
+There was a radio competition a few years back to create the longest real Norwegian word.
 The winner was: